This demo will

 This is a much smaller file, as it only contains scores for each aggregated period.

 The Spark job ingests the raw data and performs straightforward data wrangling and feature engineering.
 Any windowing features designed to capture the time-series nature of the data - such as lags or rolling averages - need to use evenly distributed partitions so that Spark can execute these tasks in parallel.
 The job uses an implementation of the Isolation Forest algorithm provided by the scikit-learn library: the model is trained in a single task but is then distributed to each executor from where a user-defined function invokes it (see this article for how to call the sklearn library with a pyspark UDF).
 The Isolation Forest algorithm is used for unsupervised model training, meaning that a labelled set of data - against which the model is trained - is unnecessary.
 This makes model preparation easier as we do not have to divide the data set into training and validation datasets.

 You can inspect a running Spark job by forwarding the port used by the Spark-UI:

 kubectl port-forward spark-ad-driver 4040

 and then opening a browser tab to http://localhost:4040:

 The anomaly detection dashboard is pre-defined and accessible under

-Have can we interpret the results?
-This is where the fun begins (!) as the model does not yield data that can be used directly for a root cause analysis.
-An isolation forest is a type of random forest that measures how many branches are needed in its underlying decision trees to isolate each data point: the more anomalous the data, the easier this will be - a clear outlier may only need a single partition to isolate it, whereas tightly clustered data will require significantly more.
-The number-of-partitions-to-isolate is therefore in inverse proportion to the anomaly-ness of the data.
+The model does not yield data that can be used directly for a root cause analysis.
+An isolation forest is a type of random forest that measures how many branches are needed in its underlying decision trees to isolate each data point: the more abnormal the data, the easier this will be - a clear outlier may only need a single partition to isolate it, whereas tightly clustered data will require significantly more.
+The number of partitions to isolate is, therefore, in inverse proportion to the anomaly-ness of the data.